 Check out our Web page for transfer information, resources, and a list of our monthly activities at: www.elcamino.edu/academics/transfer-center/ Make an appointment with one of our Transfer Counselors to develop a long-term Education Plan, learn more about Transfer Admission Guarantees (TAG's), Associate Degrees for Transfer (AA-T/AS-T's) and university partnerships.
 Appointments can be made in the Transfer Center daily Monday through Thursday for the following week.
 Attend the various workshops the Transfer Center offers (i.e. admission strategies, university application, etc.) For general transfer questions and assistance with your university application, make an appointment with a Transfer Advisor in the Transfer Center.
 Sign up for a university tour and a representative appointment in the Transfer Center.
-Visit the Transfer Center to check out our collection of brochures from various colleges and universities.
+Visit the Transfer Center webpage to learn about university virtual transfer admission events.
 Use this Transfer Guide.